Alex-Projects-Master/llamacpp-setup/README.md

 ### Step 1: Start the Server

-Run either `Gemma 4 E4B Server.bat` or `Qwen 3.5 9B Server.bat` to start the inference engine.
+Run `Gemma 4 E4B Server.bat` or any of the `Server.bat's` to start the inference engine.

 Server binds to `192.168.1.70:1234` with tools enabled and reasoning disabled.